joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions_part_two.md

 Obviously, the "strategies" above are not great solutions at all.
 Python's immutable types are immutable for good reasons.

+Mutating an immutable variable is wildly unsafe and will likely cause [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior).

+I attempted to modify a `long` in Python using the low level APIs, but I ended up with a migraine because of the work involved.
+Take a look at [longobject.c](https://github.com/python/cpython/blob/main/Objects/longobject.c).
+CPython is a complex beast even when considering something as benign as an integer.

+Fun fact: Did you know CPython caches all small integers immediately?
+Numbers from [-5 to 256](https://docs.python.org/3/c-api/long.html#c.PyLong_FromLong) are magically cached. _I've spent the greater part of the last day fiddling with Rust + CPython._

 ## What if I don't want a function to sully my mutable objects?
 Languages with greater control over parameters allow programmers to pass types immutably.
 As we saw with Python, immutability is largely defined on the type level rather than determined when objects are created or passed as arguments.